Spark-Liang/NoteBook/LOMA/280/Word and Example Sentences.md

 - obligation :
   - synonyms for : responsiblity
   - example : Such a loss is not insurable because the insurer could not responsibly promise to pay benefits for the loss and still meet its other obligations.
+- wager :
+  - synonyms for : bet, stake
+  - example : The practice of purchasing insurance as a wager is now consider against public policy.